AlphaHasher/alphahasher.github.io/_posts/2024-11-13-tattoos-and-christianity.md

 ## The Passages

-> Leviticus 19:28
+>  Leviticus 19:28 - LSB
 >
+> <sup> 28 </sup>And you shall not make any cuts in your body for the dead nor make any tattoo marks on yourselves: I am Yahweh.

+>  Deuteronomy 14:1 - LSB
 >
->
->
-> And you shall not make any cuts in your body for the dead nor make any tattoo marks on yourselves: I am Yahweh.

-> Deuteronomy 14:1
-> “You are the sons of Yahweh your God; you shall not gash yourselves nor shave your forehead for the sake of the dead.”
+> <sup> 1 </sup>“You are the sons of Yahweh your God; you shall not gash yourselves nor shave your forehead for the sake of the dead.